 The Short Answer: Almost No One Pays Federal Estate Tax

 The federal estate tax rate is 40% — on the portion of the estate above the exemption threshold.
-That threshold in 2024 is $13.61 million per individual.
-For married couples using the portability election, the combined exemption is $27.22 million.
+For estates of people who die in 2026, that basic exclusion amount is $15 million per individual.
+For married couples using the portability election correctly, the combined planning amount can be higher.

 The IRS reports that fewer than 0.2% of estates in recent years have owed any federal estate tax.
 In raw numbers, out of roughly 3.5 million deaths per year in the United States, fewer than 7,000 estates pay this tax.

-If your estate — including all assets, retirement accounts, real estate, business interests, and life insurance — is below $13.61 million, you owe no federal estate tax.
+If your estate — including all assets, retirement accounts, real estate, business interests, and life insurance — is below the federal filing threshold for the year of death, you generally owe no federal estate tax.
 The 40% figure that circulates on social media describes the marginal rate on taxable amounts above the exemption.
 It does not describe what most families experience.

 This does not mean estate planning is irrelevant.
 Probate costs, state estate taxes, income taxes on inherited retirement accounts, and poor beneficiary designations can all cost estates significant money.
 These are the issues that affect the vast majority of families — not the federal estate tax.